Student Society in Trondheim: Architecture

-It has been said that there were two demands for the original drawings of Samfundet: First of all, it was to have some element of circus (in remembrance of Cirkus, the old building), which has been taken care of in Storsalen.
+Allegedly, the original drawings of Cassa Rossa called for some element of circus (in remembrance of Cirkus), as seen in Storsalen, and elements from mazes.

-Second, it was to have elements from mazes.
-Samfundet is split into two parts, the public and private areas.
-The public areas can be complicated enough, even though they are mainly dominated by a few larger rooms (most being used as stages of various kinds in the weekends) and hallways in-between.
-However, the private areas, which are normally only open to the staff, are a true maze.
-There are over 200 rooms, 40 different levels and various hallways, doors and ladders.
-Nobody has ever managed to get an exact count of how many rooms or doors the building has; attempts to make CAD models of the building have failed (except for a very coarse model used during modelling of the fire extinguisher system), simply because the pieces do not seem to fit together.
-Most people get lost at least a few times, and the shortest path between two given places can easily involve fifteen or twenty turns and rooms.
+Cassa Rossa is split into two parts: the public and private areas.
+The public areas are dominated by a few large rooms, most of which are used as stages on the weekends, and hallways.
+The private areas, which are normally only open to the staff, have more than 200 rooms, 40 different levels and various hallways, doors and ladders.
+The exact number of rooms or doors in the building is unknown; attempts to make CAD models of the building have failed (except for a very coarse model used during modelling of the fire extinguisher system), simply because the pieces do not seem to fit together.
+Most people get lost at least a few times, and the shortest path between two places can involve fifteen or twenty turns and rooms.

+In 2022, construction began to expand the Cassa Rossa on top of the old Vollan prison plot.
+The expansion opened in August 2024, and Cassa Rossa is now the eighth-biggest nightclub, spanning over 13.000m^{2} with a legal capacity of around 4100 people.

 Committees

-Samfundet is mostly run by its members, more precisely people volunteering for jobs in one of its twenty or so committees (so-called gangs).
-About a thousand students do their share in helping the house (which is known as "the red round house" among its members) keep going, by doing work such as concert booking, doing PA work during concerts, serving food and drinks or managing the internal IT systems.
+Samfundet is mostly run by its members, who volunteer for jobs in one of its twenty or so committees (called gangs).
+About one thousand students help maintain the red round house by booking concerts, doing PA work during concerts, serving food and drinks, or managing the internal IT systems.
 In addition, Samfundet hosts several choirs and other non-technical activities.

-Size

-In 2022 the construction of the appendage started on top of the old Vollan prison plot.

-The appendage opened in August, 2024 and Samfundet is now the 8th biggest nightclub spanning over 13.000m^{2} and with a legal capacity of around 3800 people.